anythingth2/InternshipExam/README.md

 # InternshipExam
 Hangman game and Xml to json program.
-Theses program're implemented with Python language.
+These program're implemented with Python language.

 # Hangman